itsme-Aditya/Lab-Practice-III/README.md

 # Lab-Practice-III
-Contains Design and Analysis of Algorithms (DAA) and Blockchain Technology (BT) programs.
+Contains Design and Analysis of Algorithms (DAA) and Machine Learning (ML) programs.